Rearrangement groups of fractals: Rearrangement Groups

 \subsection{Examples}

 In this subsection we present several examples of replacement systems and limit sets, and discuss the corresponding rearrangement groups.
-The examples introduced here include infinite families of replacement systems that generalize those for the Vicsek fractal and basilica Julia set, as well as an example of a replacement system for a rational Julia set and a replacement system whose corresponding rearrangement group is trivial.
+The examples introduced here include infinite families of replacement systems that generalize those for the Vicsek fractal and basilica Julia set, as well as an example of a replacement system for the Julia set of a rational map and a replacement system whose corresponding rearrangement group is trivial.

 \begin{example}[The Vicsek Family] Table~\ref{tab:VicsekFamily} shows the \newword{Vicsek family} of replacement systems, of which the Vicsek replacement system from Example~\ref{ex:Vicsek} is the $n=4$ case.
 Each of the resulting limit spaces is homeomorphic to the standard universal dendrite of order~$n$ (see~\cite{Ch}).
 These spaces can also be realized as the fixed sets of iterated function systems in the plane, or as Julia sets associated to quadratic polynomials.
 In the former case, the rearrangement groups act by homeomorphisms that are piecewise Euclidean similarities, while in the latter case they act by piecewise conformal homeomorphisms.